Attacks on health care violate international humanitarian law and the Geneva Conventions to protect and respect health care in conflict.

 Public health emergencies in conflict-affected areas or insecure settings can lead to significant security challenges.
 Learn how to implement risk management measures during a public health emergency or infectious disease outbreak using our mobile guide.

 Safeguarding Health in Conflict Coalition (SHCC)

 Impact of Attacks on Health Care

-Insecurity Insight works with the Humanitarian and Conflict Response Institute at the University of Manchester, UK, on the Researching the Impact of Attacks on Healthcare (RIAH) project.
-The aim of the research is to improve the understanding of the nature, frequency, scale, and impact of attacks on healthcare in conflict through improved data collection and analysis.
+Insecurity Insight is working with the Humanitarian and Conflict Response Institute at the University of Manchester, UK, on the Researching the Impact of Attacks on Healthcare (RIAH) project, which aims to improve the understanding of the nature, frequency, scale, and impact of attacks on healthcare in conflict through improved data collection and analysis.